hantsy/seam3-mail-demo/readme.md

 	@Inject
 	private transient Instance<Session> session;

- `MailMessage` is fluid API to build message object and send message.
+ `MailMessage` is provided by Seam3 module, it is a fluid API to build message object and send message. `Session` is from the standard Java Mail API.

    	MailMessage msg = mailMessage.get();
 	msg.subject("test subject")